MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## User Authentication

 It won't be uncommon for your app to be built around the concept of having users.
 They'll need to sign up and login to use your service, and depending on their role may have access to certain data not available to others.
-Luckily for you, StackMob has you covered.
+Luckily for you, StackMob has this covered.

 Authentication with StackMob was built based on the Oauth 2.0 protocol.